-PMS only happens in reproductive age women, that is child-bearing women between puberty and menopause.
+PMS only happens in reproductive-age women, that is, child-bearing women between puberty and menopause.
 It becomes more severe in later years as the woman passes her peak fertility period and approaches menopause.2

-The need to conceive and pass on your genes becomes greater than ever during such period because of the small window of opportunity.
+The need to conceive and pass on your genes becomes greater than ever during such a period because of the small window of opportunity.